-r/dataengineering is a subreddit with 459k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses data engineering, looking for, struggling, struggling with, and career, and they frequently recommend/review etl tool, etl tools, and database solution.
+r/dataengineering is a subreddit with 464k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses data engineering, looking for, tool, struggling, and databricks, and they frequently recommend/review etl tool, bi tool, and automation tools.

 News & discussion on Data Engineering topics, including but not limited to: data pipelines, databases, data formats, storage, data modeling, data governance, cleansing, NoSQL, distributed systems, streaming, batch, Big Data, and workflow engines.